 When regression analysis was done, the correlation between knowledge management mechanisms was found to be at 0.384.
 This meant that there is a positive relationship between the knowledge management mechanisms and the performance of hospitality firms.
-The researcher thus was able to arrive at the understanding that knowledge management mechanisms do affect organizational performance and therefore, this led to the rejection of null hypothesis that stated that Knowledge management mechanisms do not affect organizational performance.
+The researcher thus was able to arrive at the understanding that knowledge management mechanisms do affect organizational performance and therefore, this led to the rejection of null hypothesis that stated that Knowledge management mechanisms do affect organizational performance mechanisms do affect organizational performance mechanisms do affect organizational performance mechanisms do affect organizational performance.